 Only a single user may be entered as a contact, i.e. neither a contact group nor an object contact, otherwise several notifications will be sent to the target system for each event.

 If the first point is fulfilled, but this user is used in several notification rules that are of the same type (e.g. ServiceNow), then only the last rule applies in each case.
 It is therefore advisable to create a separate functional user for each of these notification rules.

 In Checkmk the integration now requires only the specification of the integration key:

 The filtering of the generated notifications can be implemented either in Checkmk, or in PagerDuty via the Event Rules.
 You can also optionally switch the PagerDuty connection to your own Checkmk user account.
 Simply create a standard user with a disabled login, and then create a personal notification rule.

-You can test the connection using the commands.
-Use the Fake check results command and set a host covered by the rule to DOWN.
+For testing you can use the Fake check results and Custom notification commands and set a host covered by the rule to DOWN.